metaeducation/ren-c/tests/README.md

 The Ren-C project has modified the original block test format by Carl to support grouped tests.
 Test groups are encoded as BLOCK! while individual tests are encoded as GROUP!.
-References to issues (bugs) are encoded as ISSUE! within the test group's BLOCK!.
+References to issues (bugs) are encoded as RUNE! within the test group's BLOCK!.
 Here is a sample of parse tests, note that the grouped test here only contains one test vector: